Quasar (song): Music and lyrics

-"Quasar" features the use of wall of sound and delay effects along with a drop-D tuned guitar work.
+"Quasar" features wall of sound and delay effects along with drop-D tuned guitarwork.
 Lyrically, the song deals with spiritual themes.
 A central theme throughout the lyrics is the search for "God", or faith.
 This search for God and spiritual truth or direction is conveyed in lyrics such as "Fated One, hold me down... ...Do I know you?"
 As well, the song shows the vast diversity of Billy Corgan's spirituality, referencing the Christian God, the disciple Mark, the Hindu God Krishna, and referring to the ineffable name of God used in the Hebrew Bible.
 Ironically, all of these references appear in the same verse; "God, right on!/Krishna, right on!/Mark, right on!/Yod He Va He Om!", with "Yod He Va He" referring to the Hebrew letters which represent the ineffable name; YHVH.